bentodev/bentolang/docs/bento in a nutshell.md

     say_hello;
 ```

 This time caching may work contrary to the programmer's purpose.
 If the programmer is expecting the second construction of hello to be handled by the new code, she will be disappointed, because the second construction will retrieve the cached result of the first construction.
 Caching may be avoided, however, by adding a durability modifier to the definition.
-The modifier in this case is "dynamic", and is used as follows:
+The modifier in this case is ```dynamic```, and is used as follows:
 ```
     say_hello [=
         dynamic hello(nm) [=